 Maintenance therapy: 4 weeks after the last intravenous infusion, a maintenance dose of Omvoh 300 mg will be given by an injection under the skin (‘subcutaneously’) and then every 4 weeks.
 The maintenance dose of 300 mg will be given by one pre-filled syringe or pen of 100 mg and one pre-filled syringe or pen of 200 mg.
 The injections may be administered in any order.

-The 200 mg pre-filled syringe or pen is only for treatment of Crohn’s disease.

 Your doctor or nurse will tell you when to switch to subcutaneous injections.

 During maintenance therapy you and your doctor or nurse should decide if you should inject Omvoh yourself after training in subcutaneous injection technique.
 It is important not to try to inject yourself until you have been trained by your doctor or nurse.
 Your doctor or nurse will offer the necessary training.